Reasons Behind Concrete Cracks and Effective Sealing Methods

 2. Faulty Sub-grade Preparation

 New concrete requires proper sub-grade preparation in order to provide the perfect base.
 Ensure that the sub-grade is free from frost, has proper drainage, and is uniform and smooth.
-Concrete will quickly settle and crack without proper sub-grade preparation.
-Concrete shrinkage is greatly reduced when a smooth sub-grade is in place, helping reduce the amount of restraint that causes cracking.
+It will quickly settle and crack without proper sub-grade preparation.
+Shrinkage is greatly reduced when a smooth sub-grade is in place, helping reduce the amount of restraint that causes cracking.

 Why Fill and Seal Joints